hfarruda/doces/README.md

 # Usage

-Once installed, you can setup the agent-based simulation by instantiating an object with the constructor `Opinion_dynamics()` with a network, like in the example below.
+Once installed, you can set up the agent-based simulation by instantiating an object with the constructor `Opinion_dynamics()` with a network, like in the example below.

 ```python
 import doces